-The main reason for a gastrointestinal stoma is colorectal carcinoma, followed by inflammatory diseases, trauma, congenital diseases, developmental malformations and intestinal lity of life.
+The main reason for a gastrointestinal stoma is colorectal carcinoma, followed by inflammatory diseases, trauma, congenital diseases, developmental malformations and intestinal obstruction.
+Such an intervention affects the body image and self-esteem, which have a negative impact on the quality of life.
 Even though a stoma enables patients to achieve longer and more productive lives, ostomates can suffer from physiological, psychosexual and social discomfort.
 A large group of people with a developed intestinal fistula struggle with such problems as: bloating, unpleasant odours and faecal incontinence, as well as changes in their body image.
 Such disorders can result in isolation, increased anxiety, and lowered self-esteem, which has a negative affect on their sex

-Maddress for correspondence: Wiktoria Paszyńska, Department of Reproductive

-Health and Sexology.
-Department of Women's Health, Medical University of Silesia,
+Address for correspondence: Wiktoria Paszyńska, Department of Reproductive Health and Sexology.
+Department of Women's Health, Medical University of Silesia, Katowice, Poland.